Company Man (film): Plot

 In the 1960s, Alan Quimp is a schoolteacher of English grammar and married to the very demanding Daisy Quimp.
 In order to avoid the constant mockery in Daisy's family, Alan says that he is a secret CIA agent.
 Daisy tells everybody, the CIA acknowledges the lie, but due to a coincidence, Alan has just helped and hidden the professional Russian dancer Petrov who wanted to leave Russia.
 The CIA decides to hire Alan as an agent, to get the credit for bringing Petrov to the US, and immediately decides to send him to a very calm place, Cuba.

 Release

 Box office

 The film grossed $146,193 on a $16 million budget.

 Critical reception

 Rotten Tomatoes reports that 14% of 63 surveyed critics gave the film a positive review; the average rating was 3.4/10.
 The consensus states: "A flat and misconceived movie with big stars."
-On Metacritic, the film has an 18/100 rating, indicating "overwhelming dislike".
+Metacritic, which uses a weighted average, assigned the film a score of 18 out of 100, based on 21 critics, indicating "overwhelming dislike".

 Lisa Nesselson of Variety called it "consistently silly, occasionally funny but mostly forced".